 - 4-601.11A - Critical - Food-contact surfaces of equipment and utensils must be clean to sight and touch (Corrected on site)

-- 7-201.11A - Critical - Poisonous or toxic materials shall be stored so they can not contaminate food, equipment, utensils and single-use articles (Corrected on site)
+- 7-201.11B - Critical - Poisonous or toxic materials shall not be stored above food, equipment, utensils, linens and single-service and single-use articles.
+(Corrected on site)

 - 2-102.11 - Based on the RISKS of foodborne illness inherent to the FOOD operation, during inspections and upon request the PERSON IN CHARGE shall demonstrate to the REGULATORY AUTHORITY knowledge of foodborne disease prevention, application of the HAZARD Analysis and CRITICAL CONTROL POINT principles, and the requirements of this Code.
 The PERSON IN CHARGE shall demonstrate this knowledge by:

 (A) Being a certified FOOD protection manager who has shown proficiency of required information through passing a test that is part of an ACCREDITED OR APPROVED PROGRAM; or

 (B) Responding correctly to the inspector's questions as they relate to the specific FOOD operation.
 The areas of knowledge include:

 (1) Describing the relationship between the prevention of foodborne disease and the personal hygiene of a FOOD EMPLOYEE;

 (2) Explaining the responsibility of the PERSON IN CHARGE for preventing the transmission of foodborne disease by a FOOD EMPLOYEE who has a disease or medical condition that may cause foodborne disease;

 (3) Describing the symptoms associated with the diseases that are transmissible through FOOD;